mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty Bitcoin/readme.md

 The emergence property of the blockchain adds new interesting properties different from traditional asset management.

-Bitcoin’s value fluctuates based on market demand, and people often see it as both a digital asset and a potential store of value.
+Bitcoin's value fluctuates based on market demand, and people often see it as both a digital asset and a potential store of value.

 # Expert